whitelotusapps/Gemini-2.5-Pro-Preview/README.md

 				- Ben goes in to see the principal and shows the principal emails about his affair with the nurse
 				- Ben makes a power play to take the principals job
 				- The principal shows Ben an email from a student asking for the principals recommendation in to Yale
-				- The principal tells Ben that he can make his power play, and if he does, then he'll torch the girls hope for getting into Yale
+				- The principal tells Ben that he can make his power play, and if he does, then he"ll torch the girls hope for getting into Yale

 Childhood trauma/childhood issues that are still being faced and worked out as an adult
 	- Lost